 The Act requires two specific reporting requirements from the City: 1) A periodic (five-year) report to make findings concerning all unexpended mitigation fees and 2) an annual review of all development impact fees as defined in the Act and to make a public report on the fees available to the public after the end of each fiscal year.
 Government Code Section 66006(b)(2) requires the report to be placed on an agenda for review at a public meeting not less than 15 days after the report is made available to the public.
-Only the annual report is required for fiscal year 2022-23.
+Both an annual and five-year report are required for fiscal year 2023-24.